tblofton/Data-Cleaning-with-Python/README.md

 The objective of the project is to interact with various file types (CSV, HTML, APIs, etc.), perform cleaning techniques, and then bring the data together and store it in a database.
 The project is broken down into five project milestones.

 #### Data Sources
-Professional Football Hall of Fame- The primary data set used for this analysis is the "superbowl.csv" file containing detailed information about Hall of Famers that went to the Super Bowl.
+Professional Football Hall of Fame- The primary data set used for this analysis is the "HeismanHOF.csv" file containing information about Hall of Famers.
 Fantasy Football Data Pros
 NFL Combined Results- The data set describes scouting statistics for players from 1987-2023

 ### Tools
   -Jupyter Notebook -Data Cleaning with Python
+  -SQL Server Management Studio - Table creation and simple queries

 ### Data Cleaning and Preparations
 In the initial data preparation phase, the following tasks were performed: